American Head & Neck Society

 Randall Hughes, MD (Medical Oncology)

-Overview: The University of Texas Southwestern Medical Center is the leading medical center and only medical school in Dallas.
-The Dallas Fort Worth (DFW) Metroplex is an 11-county metropolitan area with a population of 7.5 million – the fourth largest in the US.
-The medical center and the Department of Otolaryngology serve the Metroplex and a referral catchment area extending from New Mexico to Arkansas as a part of Southwestern Health Resources; a network of 27 hospitals and 300 clinics.
+Overview: The University of Texas Southwestern Medical Center (UTSW) is the leading medical center and only medical school in Dallas.
+The Dallas Fort Worth (DFW) Metroplex is an 11-county metropolitan area with a population of almost 8.5 million – one of the most populated areas in the United States.
+In 2023 the area experienced the largest population growth of any metropolitan area in the country and with it, an unprecedented need for clinical care.
+The UTSW Medical Center and the Department of Otolaryngology serve the Metroplex and a referral catchment area extending from New Mexico to Arkansas as a part of Southwestern Health Resources; a network of 27 hospitals and 300 clinics.
 It is also home to the only NCI designated comprehensive cancer center in North Texas.
-UT Southwestern has a research budget of 450 million dollars and includes as faculty, 22 members of the National Academy of Sciences, 17 members of the National Academy of Medicine, 15 members of the American Academy of Arts and Sciences, 15 current members of the Howard Hughes Medical Institute and 3 Nobel Laureates.
+UT Southwestern has a research budget of 550 million dollars and includes as faculty, 24 members of the National Academy of Medicine, 25 members of the National Academy of Sciences, 14 Howard Hughes Medical Institute Investigators, and 6 Nobel Prize winners.

 Being integrated into this very large ecosystem as the tertiary/quaternary care center provides exceptional training to future leaders in head and neck oncologic surgery.
 The experience is based at the main UT Southwestern campus which includes Parkland Memorial Hospital, Clements University Hospital, and Children’s Medical Center.
 This integrated campus provides fellows with a wide breadth of experiences including the full spectrum of mucosal ablative surgery, endocrine surgery, salivary surgery, transoral laser surgery (TLMS), transoral robotic surgery (TORS), advanced cutaneous surgery with sentinel lymph node mapping, and ultrasound-guided procedures.
 Fellows are also trained in advanced reconstructive techniques including local, regional, and microvascular free tissue reconstruction.
 The fellowship program is incorporated into multidisciplinary management for head and neck cancer patients which requires working closely with medical oncology, radiation oncology, and a wide variety of other clinical and non-clinical services.